D&D Beyond: Platforms

+Maps

+In September 2023, D&D Beyond launched an alpha test of their 2D virtual tabletop (VTT) called Maps.
+Access was limited to subscribers at the Master tier, however, these users can invite any D&D Beyond user to their Maps hosted campaigns.
+The alpha iteration of Maps includes generic maps, maps from sourcebooks purchased by the user and maps uploaded by the user along with tokens and an optional "fog of war" effect.
+The game log for Maps also tracks rolls made on character sheets, with the encounter tool and with the Discord Avrae bot when they are linked to the campaign.

+D&D Beyond then released Maps for all registered users in September 2025; this gives registered users access to "owned maps, modules, and adventures" within Maps along with hosting and other basic features.
+However, "many customization features for DMs will still be paywalled behind a Master Tier subscription".
+In 2026, D&D Beyond added integrated character sheets and a campaign journal which can be accessed within Maps.

 Sigil

-Wizards of the Coast's standalone 3D virtual tabletop (VTT), code name Project Sigil, was designed to have D&D Beyond integration where users can use their D&D Beyond characters within the VTT.
+Wizards of the Coast's standalone 3D VTT, code name Project Sigil, was designed to have D&D Beyond integration where users can use their D&D Beyond characters within the VTT.
 In 2024, it was announced that the VTT would be a free-to-play PC application that does not require a D&D Beyond account, however, "D&D Beyond subscribers" would "have more access" within the VTT application.
 A closed beta for D&D Beyond users occurred in 2024.
 When asked about the VTT's monetization model in August 2024, co-creator Chris Cao stated:I understand it's very confusing that we're using Unreal 5 to make a toy game.
 But it's just D&D, and we know for sure it's got to be free.
 We know for sure there's a subscription part to this that offers you more, and we know we want to sell things.
 But the term microtransactions can get really iffy because it has to be based on what players actually want to use.
 I have a feeling that this is going to be a way to play D&D that has its own value center.Sigil launched in March 2025 as a feature for D&D Beyond users.
-The free tier allows users to play single-player, join games, and experience the introduction adventure, but limits multiplayer hosting, map editing, and mini options.
-Upgrading to the D&D Beyond Master Tier grants hosting privileges, unlimited map saves, more mini options, custom outfits, and additional map builder kits.
+The free tier allowed users to play single-player, join games, and experience the introduction adventure, but limited multiplayer hosting, map editing, and mini options.
+Upgrading to the D&D Beyond Master Tier granted hosting privileges, unlimited map saves, more mini options, custom outfits, and additional map builder kits.
 However, reviewers noted it launched missing key features.